-This authentic Mexican guacamole recipe makes a genuine Mexican guacamole of the kind an abuela (Mexican grandma) might make – the kind that’s made table-side at good restaurants in Mexico.
+This authentic Mexican guacamole recipe makes a genuine Mexican guacamole of the kind your Mexican abuela (grandma) might make – the kind that’s made table-side at good restaurants in Mexico.
 It’s all about the creamy luscious texture, bright green colour and full flavour of perfectly ripe avocados.

-After returning from our first holiday in Mexico, I began making this authentic Mexican guacamole recipe, which I’d served with classic margaritas.
-Following our inaugural Cuba trip, I replaced the margaritas with mojitos.
-After Brazil and Chile, it was caipirinhas and pisco sours, respectively.
-The guacamole was the only constant.
+Following a Cuba trip, I replaced the margaritas with mojitos.
+After Brazil and Chile, it was caipirinhas and pisco sours respectively.
+Guacamole was the only constant.

 A warning: this is a very authentic Mexican guacamole recipe.
 It doesn’t include extraneous ingredients like pineapple, cheese and bacon.
 It’s all about the creamy luscious texture, the bright green colour and full flavour of perfectly ripe avocados, and the bite of chilli and ever-so-slight sourness of the lime.